finos/rune-dsl/documentation/rosetta-modelling-component.md

     carbonMonoxide int (1..1)
         [ruleReference CarbonMonoxide]
 ```

-{{< notice info "Note" >}}
-An earlier version of the report definition syntax allows to specify the reportable fields directly using `with fields`, instead of specifying a data type for the report using `with type`.
-This earlier version was deemed not robust enough and is being deprecated, because the report output was an un-typed set of key-value pairs rather than a model component itself.
-{{< /notice >}}

 To ensure a model's regulatory framework integrity, the authority, corpus and all the rules referred to in a report definition must exist as model components in the model's regulatory hierarchy.
 A report assembles all those components into a recipe, which firms can directly implement to comply with the data reporting requirement.